 How to Lower DIM Impacts

 To combat the cost, consider seeking out a dimensional weight waiver or working to negotiate a higher standard dimensional divisor.
 Gone are the days of just grabbing the closest box and sending it out the door.
 Remember, size DOES matter.

 Contact Refund Retriever to help reduce your shipping costs.
-Let us show you dimensional weight DIM weight packages and get refunds on your late packages and billing mistakes.
+Let us show you dimensional weight DIM weight packages and get refunds for your late packages and billing mistakes.